 Here are a few of the best places to stay in León, for any budget:

-Value Hotels in León ($)
+Value Hotel in León ($)

 Poco a Poco Hostel